Table of Contents

 Refrigeration Tips

-3. Store in the Main Compartment: Keep probiotics in the main compartment of your refrigerator rather than in the door, where temperatures fluctuate more frequently.
+- Store in the Main Compartment: Keep probiotics in the main body of the fridge rather than the door, where temperatures fluctuate.

 Traveling with Probiotics